iMac Pro vs 27-inch iMac

 As for the Core i7, the chip used in the iMac officially supports 64GB, although some Core i7 chips support 128GB RAM.

-Should you wish to update the RAM at a later date it may be easier for you do do so it you own a 27-inch iMac which has easily accessible RAM slots behind the screen.
+Should you wish to update the RAM at a later date it may be easier for you do do so it you own a 27in iMac, which has easily accessible RAM slots behind the screen.

 Since we are comparing the build-to-order iMac with the standard iMac Pro, in this case you would get more storage for your money if you bought the non Pro iMac.

-The 27-inch screen on the iMac Pro will offer the same 5,120x2,880 resolution 5K Retina display, with the same 500 nits of brightness, 14.7 million pixels, P3 colour gamut and support for over a billion colours, as the standard 27-inch iMac.
+The 27in screen on the iMac Pro will offer the same 5,120x2,880 resolution 5K Retina display, with the same 500 nits of brightness, 14.7 million pixels, P3 colour gamut and support for over a billion colours, as the standard 27in iMac.

-There is no reason in terms of display to choose the iMac Pro over the standard 27-inch iMac.
+There is no reason in terms of display to choose the iMac Pro over the standard 27in iMac.

 One other thing the iMac Pro offers that the standard iMac doesn't is 10Gb Ethernet.

-The most obvious design difference between the two machines is the Space Grey case of the iMac Pro, which gets a brand new space grey Magic Keyboard to match the new look.
+The most obvious design difference between the two machines is the Space Grey case of the iMac Pro, which gets a brand new Space Grey Magic Keyboard, Magic Mouse and Magic Trackpad to match the new look.

-You can also read our comparison of all the 'pro' Macs here, find out which is the best Mac for pros.
+You can also read our comparison of all the pro Macs.

-If you need the extra cores, superior graphics, 10Gb ethernet, HBM2 graphics memory and ECC RAM, and the four Thunderbolt/USB Type-C ports offered only by the iMac Pro, then you will have to wait patiently for the new iMac to launch in December and hope that Father Christmas has a big wallet.
+If you need the extra cores, superior graphics, 10Gb ethernet, HBM2 graphics memory and ECC RAM, and the four Thunderbolt/USB Type-C ports offered only by the iMac Pro, your decision is easy.
+But the Pro machine is seriously expensive, and you need to think long and hard about exactly how much processing welly you really need.